frozturk/escape/README.md

 # Binance Trading UI

 A TypeScript-based web interface for placing Binance orders with take profit functionality.
+Created with Cursor AI.

 ## Setup